WalletWasabi/WabiSabi/explainer.md

 # Input Registration

-In the privacy of her own home, for every UTXO a user wants to register as an input she weighs out some sand in proportion to the UTXO's value.
+For every UTXO a user wants to register as an input she will repeat the following steps.

-She then divides the sand she measured out into several envelopes as she pleases, and closes them.
+In the privacy of her own home she weighs out a quantity of sand, which we assume is worthless, in proportion to the UTXO's value.
+She then distributes the sand into a number of envelopes as she pleases, and closes them.

 With her envelopes prepared, she puts on fake moustache (a different one for each input), so that the coordinator can't recognize her, and enters